Skip to content

 There stands a Tiler “with a drawn sword in his hand.”
 No symbol in Freemasonry is anything less than the idea symbolized.
 The Tiler’s sword, too, has a much greater significance to be explored.
 In this presentation, uncover some of the histories of the Tiler’s sword, its symbolism in our degree lectures, and its allegorical uses beyond that of a tool of defense against an invasion of privacy.

 The symbolism of the beehive is “to be ever industrious ones, never sitting down contented while our fellow creatures around us are in want when it is in our power to relieve them without inconvenience to ourselves.”
-But Freemasonry is filled with allegory – representing one thing when it is actually alluding to something else.
-In this presentation, understand the allegory of the beehive from the perspective of the bees themselves, and explore how the last sentence in the story may be more important to our lives and the Craft than all the sentences before it.
+But Freemasonry is filled with allegory representing one thing when it is alluding to something else.
+In this presentation, explore the allegory of the beehive from the perspective of the bees themselves and explore how the last sentence in the story may be more important to our lives and the Craft than all the platitudes before it.

 Travel Information: Wes is always happy to do presentations virtually and is available to speak in person at events in the Hampton Roads and Eastern Shore regions of Virginia, along with northeastern North Carolina.
 For non-local events up to 6 hours’ driving distance away from Hampton Roads (or farther away if flying), he respectfully requests that lodging and travel costs be reimbursed at a minimum.